jpverkamp/blog/content/programming/2023/2023-redis-in-rust/01-resp.md

 ## What's next?

-Well, that handles how clients and servers talk to one another... so I think next we should write a very simple server (we can talk to it with {{<wikipedia "telnet">}} / {{<wikipedia "netcat">}}).
+Well, that handles how clients and servers talk to one another... so I think next we should write a very simple server (we can talk to it with [[wiki:telnet]]() / [[wiki:netcat]]()).
 A simple hash map for just keys/values and maybe number of keys should be good.

 Onward!